spatialos/gdk-for-unity-blank-project/README.md

 ## Prerequisites

-Before using this project, make sure to follow the [machine setup guide](https://docs.improbable.io/unity/alpha/machine-setup).
+Before using this project, make sure to follow the [setup guide](https://documentation.improbable.io/gdk-for-unity/docs/setup-and-dependencies).

 ## Setup

 1. Checkout this repository.
 2. Open the Unity project.

-&copy; 2019 Improbable
+&copy; 2020 Improbable